asingo-paul/db.migration-ec2-RDS/README.md

 - Create a user under IAM so that we avoid using the root account(optional)
 - Navigate to your console and search for ec2.
 - launch an instance......
-- follow the recommended selections incase you have no experiences,,,
+    - choose on a name for your instance.
--
+    - Select an AMI(ubuntu)
+    - For the demo we will choose free-tier so as to not get charged
+    - Create a key pair if you do not have one already
+    - Then press on launch instance.